West Linn rallies to top Sherwood in 2OT thriller

-Beeks' interception helped set up a 37-yard field goal by Steindorf, giving Sherwood a 13-7 lead, which it would take to the fourth quarter.
+Beeks' interception helped set up a 37-yard field goal by Steindorf that gave Sherwood a 13-7 lead it took into the fourth quarter.

-Sherwood got another key defensive play early in the fourth quarter, as Cuthbertson intercepted a West Linn pass and returned the ball 22 yards to the Lion 46-yard line.
+Sherwood got another key defensive play early in the fourth when Cuthbertson intercepted a West Linn pass and returned the ball 22 yards to the Lion 46-yard line.

-Sherwood ended up having to punt the ball away after the turnover, and, with time starting to become a factor, that's when West Linn kicked things into gear.
+But Sherwood ended up having to punt the ball away after the turnover, and with time starting to become a factor, that's when West Linn kicked things into gear.
 Passes of 22 yards from Long to senior Jake Mastrandrea, and 10 yards from Long to junior Ethan Loun, helped the Lions move the ball all the way to the Sherwood 6-yard line, where they faced a fourth-and-1 situation.
-West Linn was able to draw Sherwood offside on the fourth-down play, moving the ball to the 3-yard line.
-Senior Dawson Jolley scored on a run on the very next play, tying the score at 13-13 with 3:54 remaining in the fourth quarter.
+West Linn was able to draw Sherwood offside on the fourth-down play and senior Dawson Jolley scored on a 3-yard run on the very next play, tying the score at 13-13 with 3:54 remaining in the fourth quarter.

-But the score would remain tied, as Cuthbertson blocked the potential go-ahead extra-point kick.
+But the score would remain tied when Cuthbertson blocked the potential go-ahead extra-point kick.

 "I haven't really been playing the 'will' backer, and my teammate, Ben Baxter, pointed me to the 'B' gap," Cuthbertson said.
 "The ball was snapped, a guy tried to cut me, but I jumped over him and blocked the kick."

-Neither team was able to score in the final minutes of regulation play, sending the contest to overtime.
+Neither team was able to score in the final minutes of regulation play and the game rolled into overtime.

-Sherwood, with its possession, got a 12-yard pass from Chidester to Beeks, helping set up a 6-yard scoring run by senior Kaden Rhinehart, tying the game at 20-20 and sending the contest to the second overtime.
+Sherwood, on its first possession, got a 12-yard pass from Chidester to Beeks, helping set up a 6-yard scoring run by senior Kaden Rhinehart that tied the game at 20-20 and sent the contest to the second overtime.